JoshPiper/gm_win32color/README.md

 # gm_win32color

 Minimal Reproducible Example of 24 bit color support in Garry's Mod SRCDS (main branch, Windows 10, conhost, virtual terminal enabled, using ansi colour codes)

+> [!WARNING]
+> This is a minimum environment, and all functions are not stable, may break, and may crash games.
+> Do not use this in a production environment.

 ## API Reference